 While there is room for variance, most full-size dump trucks have a capacity of between 10 and 16 cubic yards.

-How much topsoil fits in a dump truck?
+How many cubic yards are in a 20 ton dump truck?

 Dump trucks can usually carry about 10 to 14 cubic yards of dirt.
 To understand what a cubic yard looks like, it’s easiest to think of one as a block of material around 3 feet in length, height, and width.